scottrlarson/profession/content/home/about.md

 {{% accordion title="Location, Hours, Pricing and Turnaround Times" col="in" id="location" %}}
 If you require an immediate response, it's best to reach me by [phone or text](#contact).
 I operate Monday through Friday from 8 am to 5 pm and my turnaround times for my standard [1st class](/#service-repair-rates-turnaround) service is 3-7 business days.
 I also have [Priority Service](/#service-repair-rates-turnaround) with a 1-3 day turnaround along with availability on Saturday from 10am to 4pm.
 If you require a higher priority than my normal operating hours and turn-around times, please make special arrangements with me ahead of time.
 Finally, if you do not require 1st Class or Priority service and can wait a week or more, talk to me about my [2nd Class](/#service-repair-rates-turnaround) special reduced rates if you are looking to save money. <a href="#contact">Contact</a> me if you have questions.
 You can [schedule an appointment](https://harmonizely.com/scottrlarson) with me to have your device serviced at my office, or to setup a home/office consultation.
 {{% /accordion %}}

-{{% alert title="I stand with Ukraine" %}} I support any people's right to freedom and sovereignty from repressive colonial systems through non-cooperation.
-Please speak out against tyranny in your own way as we all share this Earth.
-Using violence, or the threat of violence, to subjugate a people for political gain, or any other reason, is unacceptable.
-Humans were born with the right to be free from oppression and I look forward to the day when the minds and hearts of this planet are fully aligned with Cosmic Spiritual Law.
-See my "Spiritual Activism" section below for more information.{{% /alert %}}

 {{% accordion title="Out-of-Office Dates" col="in" id="outofoffice" %}}
 Out sick from over the 4th of July weekend (Food Poisoning) Expected Return Date 7/7/2022